 This can recover files that were hidden or lost due to corruption, but it won’t work if the card is formatted or severely damaged.

-Did you know Sony has its own free recovery tool?
-It’s called Memory Card File Rescue, and it’s made just for Sony SD cards and Memory Sticks.
+Sony provides its own proprietary software called Memory Card File Rescue.
+Because it is developed by Sony, it has a specialized understanding of how Sony cameras structure their data.
 This tool helps you recover deleted photos and videos, including JPEGs, RAW files, and some video formats like AVCHD and MOV.

 🔍 Note: It only works with genuine Sony memory cards.